haylo237/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This README is about  shell redirection in linux
-Task 0: print the hello world followed by a new line Task 1: it involves printing a special character as a string
+Task 0: print the hello world followed by a new line Task 1: it involves printing a special character as a strin Task 2: Display the contecnt of passwd fileg